briginmis/ufc-sports-analytics/README.md

 ## Method

 We will first identify the characteristics of the best fighters in the world:
 - Fighting style
-    - Country of birth
 - Method of winning
 - Age
 - Stance (Orthodox vs Southpaw)

 We will then use this information to determine who is the Ultimate Fighter?
 Which fighter possesses the characteristics of the best fighters in the world?